liuhao-cn/fastSHT/README.md

 pip3 install f90wrap
 ```

-If no GPU is going to be employed, the fastSHT can be compiled with CPU only using the script `./compile_ifort.sh`.
+If no GPU is going to be employed, one can stop here and compile the fastSHT with CPU only using the script `./compile_ifort.sh`.
 If some MKL linking errors are encounted, see FAQs for solutions.

+To continue with GPU support:

 ```
 # installing nvidia hpc sdk